gabriel-martinez-roa/academic-kickstart/content/home/about.md

 # Biography

 Hi, my name is Gabriel.
-I am an economist trained at the [University of Wisconsin](https://econ.wisc.edu/doctoral/job-market-candidates/).
-My research interests center on two topics.
-In the first one I study the design of persuasive information when the audience is uncertain about how informative a message is.
-The second topic studies economic interactions that occur in networks.
-These interactions include both markets with imperfect competition and non-cooperative games among groups of players.
+I am an economist trained at the [University of Wisconsin-Madison](https://econ.wisc.edu/doctoral/job-market-candidates/).
+My main interest is in developing new tools to explain people's choices.
+My research agenda (in cooperation with my co-authors) centers on three axes.
+The first one is the study of information transmission in digital media and between imperfectly informed people.
+The second one is the study of economic interactions that occur in complex networks.
+These interactions include both markets and games.
+Lastly, I am also working on estimating the extent of moral hazard and its effect on patients' outcomes in the Colombian health-care system.